FactorialCoin/base/FCC/Wallet/wallet.dev/README.md

 FCC Wallet script
 Development Version

-Copy all files to the same wallet map as the normal version.
+Copy all files to the same wallet directory as the normal version.